GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 If an entity cannot be created in any stage for any reason, an error indicator will be shown at all stages.

+### Stage move tool

+In the bottom right (shortcuts menu), you can access the stage move tool.

+Selecting entities will move entities in the _current_ stage to the target stage.
+Use (default keybinding) `Shift + Scroll wheel` to change the target stage.

+Alt-selecting with the tool will move entities from _any_ stage to the current stage.

 ### Changes between stages

 Changing the configuration of an entity between stages is supported.
 When this is done, the entity will be highlighted in blue, and a blueprint sprite indicator will appear in all lower stages.